Mathieu-Desrochers/Learning-AWS/cloud-practitioner.md

 Recipe with source AMI, Components, Test components
 Insfrastructure with IAM role and instance type for pipeline run
 Distribution to multiple regions
-Uses B=build and test EC2 instances, Creates AMI image
+Uses build and test EC2 instances, Creates AMI image

 ## Scability, Elasticity and High Availability
 Scability can handle bigger loads